FRESHMEMBA/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-0-isupper.c: Contains a funtion _isupper that checks for ippercase character.
+0-isupper.c: Contains a funtion _isupper that checks for uppercase character.
-1-isdigit.c: Contains a funtion that checks for a digit (0 through 9).
+1-isdigit.c: Contains a funtion _isdigit that checks for a digit (0 through 9).
+2-mul.c: Contains a function mul that multliplies two integers.